Madmaxvoltron/MC-plugin-of-death/README.md

 # MC-plugin-of-death
+these is some default info about the plugin

 ## how to use
 rename the plugin name and try to implement it into the target to gain full control